LF-digitala-kanaler/LFDS/content/visual-identity/typography.md

 ### Variations

-For Android and iOS we use Roboto and SFUIDisplay instead of Arial.
+For Android and iOS we use Roboto and SF Pro instead of Arial for main text.